Banner 0

 SC / ST / PwD₹15,000

 The SAF must be paid within the stipulated time after seat allotment.
-Failure to pay the SAF results in cancellation of the allotted seat and ineligibility for subsequent rounds.
+Failure to pay results in cancellation of the seat and ineligibility from further rounds.

 • Freeze: Accept the allotted seat and exit all further rounds.

-• Float: Accept the allotted seat but remain open for a seat in a higher-preference institute in subsequent rounds.
+• Float: Accept the allotted seat but remain open for a better institute in subsequent rounds.

 • Slide: Accept the allotted seat but remain open for a better branch in the same institute in subsequent rounds.